-In February 2010, we entered into an unsecured revolving demand promissory note with NL pursuant to which, as amended, we agreed to loan NL up to \$8.0 million.
-As amended, our loans to NL under this note bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2013 (and in any event no later than December 31, 2013), with interest payable quarterly.
-Any principal NL borrows from us under this note is solely at our discretion.
-During 2011, there was no outstanding principal outstanding under this note.
-Because this note was for cash management purposes, our independent directors received periodic reports regarding our loan to NL, but we did not ask our independent directors to approve it.
+In February 2010 we entered into an unsecured revolving demand promissory note with NL whereby we agreed to loan NL up to \$8.0 million.
+In December 2012, this promissory note was amended whereby we agreed to loan NL up to \$40 million.
+As amended, our loans to NL will bear interest at the prime rate less 0.75%, with all principal due on demand on or after March 31, 2014 (and in any event no later than December 31, 2014), with interest payable quarterly.
+The principal amount we lend to NL at any time is at our discretion.
+As of December 31, 2012, we had no loans outstanding to NL.
+Interest income on our loans to NL was nil in 2012.
+Because these loans were for cash management purposes, our independent directors received periodic reports regarding such loans to NL but we did not ask our independent directors to approve them or amendments to the note.

 Simmons Family Matters.
 In addition to the services he provides under our ISA with Contran as discussed under the Intercorporate Services Agreements section above, certain family members of Harold C. Simmons also provide services to us through Contran pursuant to this ISA.
-In 2011, L. Andrew Fleck (a step-son of Harold C. Simmons) provided certain real property management services to us pursuant to this ISA.
-The portion of the fees we paid to Contran in 2011 pursuant to this ISA attributable to the services of Mr. Fleck was less than \$120,000.
-See the Intercorporate Services Agreements section above for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2011 ISA fee Contran charged us.
-As disclosed in the 2011 Director Compensation Table in this proxy statement:
+In 2012, L. Andrew Fleck (a step-son of Harold C. Simmons) provided certain real property management services to us pursuant to this ISA.
+The portion of the fees we paid to Contran in 2012 pursuant to this ISA attributable to the services of Mr. Fleck was less than \$120,000.
+See the Intercorporate Services Agreements section above for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2012 ISA fee Contran charged us.
+As disclosed in the 2012 Director Compensation Table in this proxy statement:

-- Mr. Glenn Simmons (a brother of Harold Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as one of our directors in 2011; and - Ms. Serena S. Connelly (the daughter of Harold Simmons) received compensation in cash and stock from us for her services as one of our directors in 2011.
+- Mr. Glenn Simmons (who died in March 2013 and was a brother of Harold Simmons) also provided us nondirector services under our ISA with Contran and received compensation in cash and stock from us for his services as one of our directors in 2012; and - Ms. Serena S. Connelly (the daughter of Harold Simmons) received compensation in cash and stock from us for her services as one of our directors in 2012.